Don Abney: Early life

 Abney was born in Baltimore, Maryland.
 He studied piano and french horn at the Manhattan School of Music.
-He joined the United States Army where he played the French horn in the army band and achieved the rank of technician fifth grade.
+He joined the United States Army where he played the French horn in the army band and earned the rank of technician fifth grade.

 Later life and career

 After returning from the army he played in ensembles with Wilbur de Paris, Bill Harris, Kai Winding, Chuck Wayne, Sy Oliver, and Louis Bellson.
 He had a sustained career as a session musician, playing on recordings for Louis Armstrong, Benny Carter, Oscar Pettiford, Ella Fitzgerald, Carmen McRae, Sarah Vaughan, Eartha Kitt, and Pearl Bailey.
-He also played on many recordings for more minor musicians and on R&B, pop, rock, and doo wop releases.
+He made a number of albums and 7" singles for the Music Minus One label in a rhythm section of jazz royalty including Jimmy Raney, Mundell Lowe, Kenny Clarke and Oscar Pettiford while also playing on many recordings for more minor musicians and on R&B, pop, rock, and doo wop releases.

-After moving to Hollywood, he worked as a musical director for Universal Studios/MCA.
-He appeared as a pianist in the film Pete Kelly's Blues behind Ella Fitzgerald.
+After moving to Hollywood, he worked as a musical director for Universal Studios/MCA where he appeared as a pianist in the film Pete Kelly's Blues behind Ella Fitzgerald.
 Additional credits include recording and arrangements for the film Lady Sings the Blues.
 He toured with Anita O'Day in the 1980s.
 Early in the 1990s, he moved to Japan and toured there with considerable success, playing weekly at the Sanno Hotel in Tokyo.
-Upon his return to the United States on January 20 2000, he died of complications from kidney dialysis in Los Angeles, California.
-He was interred at Forest Lawn Cemetery, in Burbank, California.
-He is survived by 5 children.
+Upon his return to the United States on January 20, 2000, he died of complications from kidney dialysis in Los Angeles, California.
+He was interred at Forest Lawn Cemetery, in Burbank, California and is survived by five children.